k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 #### 2. Additional Execution Parameters

 This tab defines various execution parameters such as Data Type (Entities and/or Reference tables), Data Versioning, Reservation Period, etc...
 The list of parameters depends on the selected task type and the user's permissions.

 #### 3. Requested Entities

-Entities' selection method.The Requested Entities tab is opened if the task processes entities.
+Entities' selection method.
+The Requested Entities tab is opened if the task processes entities.

 #### 4. [Task Scheduling](22_task_execution_timing_tab.md)